 Two administrative data sets constitute the main source of our empirical analysis.
 The Austrian Social Security Database (ASSD) provides daily employment records and annual earnings by employer for the universe of private sector employees.
 These records cover 85 percent of the workforce, excluding civil servants and the self-employed.
 We match ASSD with Austrian Unemployment Registers at the individual level.
 The second dataset includes unemployment spells and benefit receipts.
 Non-employment duration is defined as the number of days between two consecutive employment spells (Solon (1979), Card et al. (2007b) and Rothstein (2011)).
-We measure the daily wage rate-one of our measures of job quality-as a worker's annual earnings per employer divided by the number of days she has worked for this employer.8
+We measure the daily wage rate-one of our measures of job quality-as a worker's annual earnings per employer divided by the number of days she has worked for this employer.

 Over the period of 1980-2011, we consider 18,612,408 job separations of individuals who are eligible for UI, i.e. with a minimum pre-unemployment tenure of 28 weeks at their pre-unemployment job.
 Table 1 presents descriptive statistics of the subpopulation of prime-age workers, in addition to three nested subpopulations.
-The average tenure at
+Column 2 excludes individuals who take up UI benefits more than 28 days after the date of job separation,

-6A family allowance for workers with dependent family members could be added to the basis level of UI.
+&lt;sup>6A family allowance for workers with dependent family members could be added to the basis level of UI.
 However, total UI replacement rate can not exceed 60%, or 80% for a claimant with dependents.

-7The replacement rate of unemployment assistance is 92%, but the actual replacement rate in is much smaller because of means testing based on household income.
+&lt;sup>7The replacement rate of unemployment assistance is 92%, but the actual replacement rate in is much smaller because of means testing based on household income.
 For such evidence see Card et al. (2012) and Card et al. (2007a).

-8For individuals recalled by their previous employer within the same calendar year, the data does distinguish between last pre-unemployment wage and first post-unemployment wage because of annual recording of earnings.
+&lt;sup>8For individuals recalled by their previous employer within the same calendar year, the data does distinguish between last pre-unemployment wage and first post-unemployment wage because of annual recording of earnings.
 This group is thus excluded from the main analysis.
 Our results are robust to recovering the wage of this group from the previous or following calendar year.